Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

-\begin{description}[leftmargin=*] \item[\textbf{RQ1:}] \textit{\textbf{What is the current status of XR application testing research?}} This question provides an overview of the current landscape in automated XR software testing research.
+\begin{description}[leftmargin=*] \item[\textbf{RQ1:}] \textit{\textbf{What is the current status of XR application testing research?}} This question provides an overview of the current landscape in XR software testing research.
 It will explore general aspects such as the number of publications over recent years, major publication venues, and common research types.
 Additionally, we will investigate the most discussed and emerging topics within XR testing research and which XR technologies (e.g., VR, AR) are the primary focus of current research. \item[\textbf{RQ2:}] \textit{\textbf{What are the test facets involved in XR applications?}} This research question aims to provide a comprehensive overview of software testing practices for XR applications, including test activities, concerns, and techniques. \begin{description}[itemindent=0.5em,leftmargin=1em] \item[\textbf{RQ2.1:}] \textit{\textbf{What test activities are involved in XR applications?}} This sub-question seeks to identify and categorise the test activities relevant to XR app testing, such as test data generation and test execution.
-By exploring these activities, we aim to understand the current practices in XR app testing and identify potential areas for improvement. \item[\textbf{RQ2.2:}] \textit{\textbf{What are the primary test concerns in applications?}} This sub-question focuses on the key concerns in testing XR apps, particularly the \emph{objectives} (e.g., verifying functionality, improving usability) and \emph{targets} (e.g., user interfaces, XR-specific requirements) of testing.
+By exploring these activities, we aim to understand the current practices in XR app testing and identify potential areas for improvement. \item[\textbf{RQ2.2:}] \textit{\textbf{What are the primary test concerns in XR applications?}} This sub-question focuses on the key concerns in testing XR apps, particularly the \emph{objectives} (e.g., verifying functionality, improving usability) and \emph{targets} (e.g., user interfaces, XR-specific requirements) of testing.
 Understanding these concerns helps to clarify the goals and challenges in XR app testing. \item[\textbf{RQ2.3:}] \textit{\textbf{What test techniques are employed in XR applications?}} This sub-question investigates the specific testing techniques used on XR apps, such as random testing, mutation testing, and model-based testing.
-By analysing these techniques, we aim to investigate the common testing approaches for XR systems. \end{description} \item[\textbf{RQ3:}] \textit{\textbf{To what extent are XR testing approaches validated?}} This research question explores how the testing methodologies for XR apps are validated.
-We assess the metrics, datasets, and project types (e.g., toy or industrial projects) used to evaluate their effectiveness.
-Additionally, to help bridge the gap between researchers and practitioners, we identify the commonly used testing tools and frameworks for validating testing approaches. \end{description}
+By analysing these techniques, we aim to investigate the common testing approaches for XR systems. \end{description} \item[\textbf{RQ3:}] \textit{\textbf{To what extent are XR testing approaches validated?}} This RQ explores how the testing methodologies for XR apps are validated.
+We assess the metrics and environments (e.g., simulation or real devices) used to evaluate their effectiveness.